Sewing Machine Operators

 They do well at jobs that need:

-some high school or high school diploma usually needed
+no high school diploma/GED or high school diploma/GED usually needed

 Get started on your career: